Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Methodology

+We now apply XDGMM to the GRB dataset using the $\log$ (T90) and $\log H_{obs}$ as inputs, where $\log$ refers to natural log.
+We use the XDGMM implementation in the {\tt astroML} module~\citep{astroML}.
+We stack the $\log$ (T90) and $\log (H_{obs})$.
+Their uncertainties constitute the diagonal elements of their respective covariance matrices, with non-diagonal elements kept at zero, since the errors between different GRBs are independent.
+The stacked covariance matrices are fed to the XDGMM algorithm, whose output consists of the weights, means, and covariances for the input number of clusters

+XDGMM by itself does not determine the optimum number of GRBs, which is an input parameter to the algorithm.
+For finding the optimum number of components, we apply XDGMM by varying the number of GRB components, and then use model selection techniques, as discussed in the next section to determine the optimum number of clusters.

+The comparison of models based on the difference in likelihood after finding the best-fit parameters for each model is not the optimum way to find the correct number of components, even though this has been used in the GRB classification literature~\citep{Horvath06,Horvath10}.
+For mixture models, minus twice log of difference in likelihood does not asymptote to the usual $\chi^2$ distribution~\citep{Ghosh85,Feigelson17}.
+Only when the variances are equal does this statistic follow the $\chi^2$ distribution~\citep{Feigelson17}.

-The comparison of models on the basis of the best-fit likelihood is not the optimum way to do hypothesis testing or to select the preferred model after finding the best-fit parameters for each model.
-Even though the value of the likelihood increases, addition of extra free parameters leads to overfitting.
-Therefore, the additional free parameters need to be penalized so as to avoid getting a bad result.
-To address these issues, a number of both frequentist and Bayesian model-comparison techniques have been used over the past decade to determine the best model which fits the observational data~\citep{Liddle,Liddle07,Lyons}.
-Here, we use information criterion based tests such as Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) for model comparison, since these are straightforward to compute from the likelihoods.
-AIC/BIC have also been previously used for GRB classification by a number of authors~\citep{Mukherjee,Tarnopolski16b,Tarnopolski,Jiang,Yang}.
-More information about AIC and BIC and its application to astrophysical problems can be found in ~\citet{Liddle,Liddle07,Shi}, etc.
+Furthermore, even though the value of the likelihood increases, the addition of extra free parameters leads to increased model complexity and is generally undesired.
+Therefore, the additional free parameters need to be penalized or taken into account so as to avoid overfitting.
+To address these issues, a number of both frequentist and Bayesian model-comparison techniques have been used over the past decade to determine the best model which fits the observational data~\citep{Liddle,Liddle07,Lyons,Weller,Krishak}.
+Here, we use information criteria based tests such as AIC and BIC for model comparison, since these are straightforward to compute from the likelihoods (which are returned as one of the outputs from XDGMM).
+AIC/BIC have also been previously used for GRB classification by a number of authors~\citep{Mukherjee,Tarnopolski16b,Tarnopolski,Jiang,Kulkarni17,Tarnopolski19,Zhang22}.
+More information about AIC and BIC and its application to astrophysical problems can be found in ~\citet{Liddle,Liddle07,Sharma,Krishak}.

-\subsubsection{AIC}
+\subsection{AIC}

-The Akaike Information Criterion (AIC) is used for model comparison, when we need to penalize for any additional free parameters to avoid overfitting.
+The AIC is used for model comparison, when we need to penalize for any additional free parameters to avoid overfitting.
 A preferred model in this test is the one with the smaller value of AIC between the two hypothesis.
 The AIC is given by,